Combinatorial and Topological Aspects of Path Posets, and Multipath Cohomology: Relations with simplicial homology

-We construct the CW-complex which has~$X(\tG)$ as face poset by explicitly describing its cells and their gluing maps.
-Our construction here follows the proof that simplicial complexes are CW-complexes, and it gives a concrete way to obtain a CW complex from a path poset.
+\begin{construction} We construct the CW-complex which has~$X(\tG)$ as face poset by explicitly describing its cells and their gluing maps.
 We start by associating to the empty multipath of $\tG$, i.e.~the set of vertices of $\tG$, the empty simplex, i.e.~the $(-1)$-skeleton of $X(\tG)$.
 We build the complex $X(\tG)$ by attaching $n$-cells to the discrete set $X(\tG)^0\coloneqq E(\tG)$, i.e.~the $0$-skeleton of $X(\tG)$ is given by the set of edges of $\tG$.